guochenmeinian/guochenmeinian/README.md

 ### Hi there 👋

 - 👯 I am generally interested in software development and deep learning.
-- 📫 How to reach me: guochenmeinian@nyu.edu
+- 📫 How to reach me: guochenmeinian@outlook.com
 - 😄 Pronouns: He/His/Him

 ### 👨‍🚒 About me